kencu/kencu-legacy-support/README.md

-# MacPorts Support for Legacy OSX Versions
+# Support for Legacy OSX Versions

 Installs wrapper headers and library functions that add common functions missing in various older OSX releases to bring them